paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 <a href="../../models/fatigue_failure.html" class="back-forward-button">Go to model</a>

 The starting point for the simplified model is the limit state function in Eq. {eq}`Equation_3_39`, with load cycles summarized in bins (last row).
 For the simplified approach, the variables $N_{j}$, $B$ and $C$ are assumed to be deterministic.
 The uncertainty associated with the loading $S_{eq,j}$ is then the only uncertainty that cannot be taken out of the sum.
-A simple approach to model this uncertainty is to multiply deterministic values for $S_{eq,j}$ (e.g. taken from design calculations) with a random stress scaling factor $SSF$ that is applied globally, i.e. taking on the same value for all bins {cite:t}`mec-TEC-MCS`.
+A simple approach to model this uncertainty is to multiply deterministic values for $S_{eq,j}$ (e.g. taken from design calculations) with a random stress scaling factor $SSF$ that is applied globally, i.e. taking on the same value for all bins {cite:p}`mec-TEC-MCS`.
 If it is furthermore assumed that the endurance limit $C$ equals zero (which is conservative for all applications), the limit state function defined in Eq. {eq}`Equation_3_39` can be brought into the following simple expression:

 ````{admonition} Equation
 :class: equation